The contract language is German; this translation is explicitly non-binding.

 8. Data protection

-Personal data will only be collected, processed or used if the affected party has consented or the TKG or another legislation orders or permits it.
+Personal data are only collected, processed or used if the data subject has consented or if the TKG or another legal provision orders or permits this.
+Further details can be found in our data protection declaration, which can be accessed at www.easybell.de/datenschutz/datenschutzhinweise-vertragsabschluss.html .

 9. Out-of-court dispute resolution